SenSlay/Taskly/README.md

 ## NOTES:

+- We're only coding the BACKLOG and BOARD page
 - To RUN: Get all the files locally and Run LIVE SERVER on vscode
 - WHEN ADDING UR WORK TO THE FILE, LET GROUPMATES KNOW AND DONT REMOVE ANYTHING ELSE THEY MIGHT BE WORKING ON
 - Use dedicated CSS and JS files for the pages.
 - Add .backlog-content or .board-content when styling class names to avoid conflicts.
 E.g. .backlog-content .modal.
 Something liek that.